USS-Shenzhou/HoloJaneway/docs/portfolio.md

 ### Structure evolvement

-The MadParticle project has been under active development for three years, and the version shown here represents its latest version.
+The MadParticle project has been under active development for three years, and the version shown below represents the latest version.

 <img src={require('./assets/portfolio_2.png').default} alt="MadParticle structure evolvement"/>